 Best Shot, Swiftest Runner

 Genealogist Larry Morris speculates that Reubin and Joseph joined the 1807 civilian component of Chouteau fur men going up the Missouri, and that Joseph was killed in the Arikara battle that prevented Chief Sheheke's immediate return to the Mandan villages, and cost George Shannon a leg.
 If so, that was the end of Reubin Field's interest in the far frontier.
-After his brother's death, Reubin turned his thoughts to an army career.
+After his brother's death, however, Reubin turned his thoughts again to an army career.
 In St. Louis, he approached Clark and received a recommendation for a lieutenancy, but the down-sized peacetime army had no opening available.

 --Barbara Fifer; 04/06

 1. Larry E. Morris, The Fate of the Corps: What Became of the Lewis and Clark Explorers After the Expedition (New Haven: Yale University Press, 2004), 155.

 Funded in part by a grant from the National Park Service, Challenge Cost Share Program.